yingweiwo

 Mechanism of Action

-Etonogestrel binds with high affinity to the progesterone and estrogen receptors in the target organs.
-From the target organs, they include the female reproductive tract, mammary gland, hypothalamus, and pituitary.
-Once bound, this drug changes the synthesis of different proteins which in order decreases the level of gonadotropin-releasing hormone and the luteinizing hormone.
+Etonogestrel binds with high affinity to progesterone and estrogen receptors in target organs.
+Target organs include the female reproductive tract, mammary glands, hypothalamus, and pituitary gland.
+Once bound to cells, the drug alters the synthesis of various proteins, thereby reducing levels of gonadotropin-releasing hormone and luteinizing hormone.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.